 Man’s nature conditions him to blame something else for his problems.
 It’s as old as Eden.
 When Adam sinned, he blamed Eve, Eve blamed the serpent, but the serpent had no one to blame.

 With each conspiracy theory comes experts who are in the know.
 But when the hype dies down, they collapse into themselves.
 I was once caught up in the Illuminati hype too.
 I stumbled on a website owned by an “expert” at detecting Illuminati hoof prints behind music videos, movies and world events.
 I was totally hooked!

 Later, I began to see that the whole Illuminati-spotting business was based on subjective whims, abstractions, self-appointed authorities and tragi-comic episodes (like someone telling me how evil Beyonce was and happily downloading her music in the next breath).

 Yes, conspiracies are real.
 The Bible contains several examples (e.g Mt.
-12:14, Acts 23:12), but we are not to over-emphasize them or mix facts with fictions.
-I need to ask: where do Illuminati experts get their infos from?
+12:14, Acts 23:12), but we are not to over-emphasize them or mix fact with fiction.
+I need to ask: where do Illuminati experts get their piece of information from?
 Are their sources factual and reliable?
-If so, why are there conflicting information about who the Illuminatis are, their goals or their history?
+If so, why are there conflicting information about who the Illuminati are, their goals or their history?